RobbiDev/ImDragons.JS/README.md

 # 👋 About

 Imagine-dragons.js is a [NodeJS](https://nodejs.org/en/download/current/) library that utilizes the Unnecessary Libraries [ImDragonsAPI](https://github.com/unnecessarylibs/ImDragonsAPI).
-Making it easier for Developers to instantly find any information regarding the band of "Imagine Dragons".
+Making it easier for Developers to instantly find any information regarding the band "Imagine Dragons".
 Making a simple way to index though the mass amounts of Data the API has to offer.

 # ⚙️ Prerequisites